BekaluEshete/mas-gebeya/README.md

 # 🏡 MAS Gebeya

 **MAS Gebeya** is a web-based marketplace for **buying and renting cars, properties, lands, and machines** in Ethiopia.
-It provides a modern, localized, and secure platform for individuals and businesses to browse, post, and negotiate deals with real-time chat — all within an Ethiopian context.
+It provides a modern, localized, and secure platform for individuals and businesses to browse, post, and negotiate deals - all within an Ethiopian context.